top of page

 • Jan 4

-At its core, mindfulness is about awareness.
-It involves noticing what is happening internally and externally, moment by moment, without immediately trying to fix, suppress, or escape it.
-In therapy, this awareness is often directed toward thoughts, emotions, body sensations, impulses, and relational patterns.
-Over time, clients begin to see how their inner world actually functions, rather than how they think it should function, and most of all, it gives us choice.
+At its core, mindfulness is about awareness, noticing what is happening internally and externally, moment by moment, but without immediately trying to fix or escape it.
+Just being with what is.
+In therapy, this kind of attention gets directed toward thoughts, emotions, body sensations, impulses, and relational patterns.
+Over time, clients begin to see how their inner world actually functions, rather than how they believe it should.

 From Automatic Reaction to Conscious Response

 Most of us move through life in patterns of automatic reacting.
 A familiar emotion arises and the body braces.
 A thought appears and is taken as fact.
-A trigger shows up and the nervous system shifts quickly into defense.
-These reactions are often learned early and made sense at the time, but they can limit choice in the present.
+A trigger surfaces and the nervous system shifts quickly into protection.
+These patterns are often learned early, they made sense once, even if they limit us now.

 Mindfulness and the Nervous System